onap/vnfrqts-requirements/docs/Chapter7.rst

 ONAP destinations can be addressed by URLs for RESTful data PUT.
 Future data sets may also be addressed by host name and port number for TCP streaming, or by host name and landing zone directory for SFTP transfer of bulk files.

-* R-88482 The VNF **SHOULD** use REST using HTTPS delivery of plain text JSON for moderate sized asynchronous data sets, and for high volume data sets when feasible.
+* R-88482 The xNF **SHOULD** use REST using HTTPS delivery of plain text JSON for moderate sized asynchronous data sets, and for high volume data sets when feasible.
-* R-84879 The VNF **MUST** have the capability of maintaining a primary and backup DNS name (URL) for connecting to ONAP collectors, with the ability to switch between addresses based on conditions defined by policy such as time-outs, and buffering to store messages until they can be delivered.
-At its discretion, the service provider may choose to populate only one collector address for a VNF.
-In this case, the network will promptly resolve connectivity problems caused by a collector or network failure transparently to the VNF.
+* R-84879 The xNF **MUST** have the capability of maintaining a primary and backup DNS name (URL) for connecting to ONAP collectors, with the ability to switch between addresses based on conditions defined by policy such as time-outs, and buffering to store messages until they can be delivered.
+At its discretion, the service provider may choose to populate only one collector address for a xNF.
+In this case, the network will promptly resolve connectivity problems caused by a collector or network failure transparently to the xNF.
 * R-81777 The VNF **MUST** be configured with initial address(es) to use at deployment time.
 Subsequently, address(es) may be changed through ONAP-defined policies delivered from ONAP to the VNF using PUTs to a RESTful API, in the same manner that other controls over data reporting will be controlled by policy.
-* R-08312 The VNF **MAY** use other options which are expected to include
+* R-08312 The xNF **MAY** use other options which are expected to include

  -  REST delivery of binary encoded data sets.
  -  TCP for high volume streaming asynchronous data sets and for other high volume data sets.
 TCP delivery can be used for either JSON or binary encoded data sets.
- -  SFTP for asynchronous bulk files, such as bulk files that contain large volumes of data collected over a long time interval or data collected across many VNFs.
+ -  SFTP for asynchronous bulk files, such as bulk files that contain large volumes of data collected over a long time interval or data collected across many xNFs.
 This is not preferred.
 Preferred is to reorganize the data into more frequent or more focused data sets, and deliver these by REST or TCP as appropriate.
- -  REST for synchronous data, using RESTCONF (e.g., for VNF state polling).
+ -  REST for synchronous data, using RESTCONF (e.g., for xNF state polling).

-* R-03070 The VNF **MUST**, by ONAP Policy, provide the ONAP addresses as data destinations for each VNF, and may be changed by Policy while the VNF is in operation.
-We expect the VNF to be capable of redirecting traffic to changed destinations with no loss of data, for example from one REST URL to another, or from one TCP host and port to another.
+* R-03070 The xNF **MUST**, by ONAP Policy, provide the ONAP addresses as data destinations for each xNF, and may be changed by Policy while the xNF is in operation.
+We expect the xNF to be capable of redirecting traffic to changed destinations with no loss of data, for example from one REST URL to another, or from one TCP host and port to another.

 **Asynchronous and Synchronous Data Delivery**

-* R-06924 The VNF **MUST** deliver asynchronous data as data becomes available, or according to the configured frequency.
+* R-06924 The xNF **MUST** deliver asynchronous data as data becomes available, or according to the configured frequency.
-* R-73285 The VNF **MUST** must encode, address and deliver the data as described in the previous paragraphs.
+* R-73285 The xNF **MUST** must encode, address and deliver the data as described in the previous paragraphs.
-* R-42140 The VNF **MUST** respond to data requests from ONAP as soon as those requests are received, as a synchronous response.
+* R-42140 The xNF **MUST** respond to data requests from ONAP as soon as those requests are received, as a synchronous response.
-* R-34660 The VNF **MUST** use the RESTCONF/NETCONF framework used by the ONAP configuration subsystem for synchronous communication.
+* R-34660 The xNF **MUST** use the RESTCONF/NETCONF framework used by the ONAP configuration subsystem for synchronous communication.
 * R-86585 The VNF **MUST** use the YANG configuration models and RESTCONF  [RFC8040] (https://tools.ietf.org/html/rfc8040).
-* R-11240 The VNF **MUST** respond with content encoded in JSON, as described in the RESTCONF specification.
+* R-11240 The xNF **MUST** respond with content encoded in JSON, as described in the RESTCONF specification.
 This way the encoding of a synchronous communication will be consistent with Avro.
-* R-70266 The VNF **MUST** respond to an ONAP request to deliver the current data for any of the record types defined in `Event Records - Data Structure Description`_ by returning the requested record, populated with the current field values.
-(Currently the defined record types include fault fields, mobile flow fields, measurements for VNF scaling fields, and syslog fields.
+* R-70266 The xNF **MUST** respond to an ONAP request to deliver the current data for any of the record types defined in `Event Records - Data Structure Description`_ by returning the requested record, populated with the current field values.
+(Currently the defined record types include fault fields, mobile flow fields, measurements for xNF scaling fields, and syslog fields.
 Other record types will be added in the future as they become standardized and are made available.)
-* R-46290 The VNF **MUST** respond to an ONAP request to deliver granular data on device or subsystem status or performance, referencing the YANG configuration model for the VNF by returning the requested data elements.
+* R-46290 The xNF **MUST** respond to an ONAP request to deliver granular data on device or subsystem status or performance, referencing the YANG configuration model for the xNF by returning the requested data elements.
-* R-43327 The VNF **SHOULD** use `Modeling JSON text with YANG <https://tools.ietf.org/html/rfc7951>`_, If YANG models need to be translated to and from JSON{RFC7951].
+* R-43327 The xNF **SHOULD** use `Modeling JSON text with YANG <https://tools.ietf.org/html/rfc7951>`_, If YANG models need to be translated to and from JSON{RFC7951].
 YANG configuration and content can be represented via JSON, consistent with Avro, as described in “Encoding and Serialization” section.

 **Security**

-* R-42366 The VNF **MUST** support secure connections and transports such as Transport Layer Security (TLS) protocol [`RFC5246 <https://tools.ietf.org/html/rfc5246>`_] and should adhere to the best current practices outlined in `RFC7525 <https://tools.ietf.org/html/rfc7525>`_.
+* R-42366 The xNF **MUST** support secure connections and transports such as Transport Layer Security (TLS) protocol [`RFC5246 <https://tools.ietf.org/html/rfc5246>`_] and should adhere to the best current practices outlined in `RFC7525 <https://tools.ietf.org/html/rfc7525>`_.
-* R-44290 The VNF **MUST** control access to ONAP and to VNFs, and creation of connections, through secure credentials, log-on and exchange mechanisms.
+* R-44290 The xNF **MUST** control access to ONAP and to xNFs, and creation of connections, through secure credentials, log-on and exchange mechanisms.
-* R-47597 The VNF **MUST** carry data in motion only over secure connections.
+* R-47597 The xNF **MUST** carry data in motion only over secure connections.
-* R-68165 The VNF **MUST** encrypt any content containing Sensitive Personal Information (SPI) or certain proprietary data, in addition to applying the regular procedures for securing access and delivery.
+* R-68165 The xNF **MUST** encrypt any content containing Sensitive Personal Information (SPI) or certain proprietary data, in addition to applying the regular procedures for securing access and delivery.

 ..
 [1]